alvarobartt/safejax/README.md

 more than tensors e.g. `FrozenDict`s, see their response at https://github.com/huggingface/safetensors/discussions/138.

-So `safejax` was created so as to easily provide a way to serialize `FrozenDict`s using `safetensors` as the tensor storage format instead of `pickle`.
+So `safejax` was created to easily provide a way to serialize `FrozenDict`s using `safetensors` as the tensor storage format instead of `pickle`.

 ### 📄 Main differences with `flax.serialization`